rhertogh/yii2-oauth2-server/docs/guide/start-openid-connect.md

 OpenID Connect and Oauth2 Refresh Tokens
 ----------------------------------------
-In order for a client to obtain an Oauth2 Refresh Token OpenID Connect the client should include the 'offline_access' scope.
+In order for a client to obtain an Oauth 2.0 Refresh Token OpenID Connect the client should include the 'offline_access' scope.
 Please see https://openid.net/specs/openid-connect-core-1_0.html#OfflineAccess for more details.

 This behavior can be overridden by setting the `openIdConnectIssueRefreshTokenWithoutOfflineAccessScope` to `true`.